What is MFA Fatigue and how it can affect your business

 Conditional Access

-Setup Conditional Access where possible, change the frequency of prompts from every day to every 7 days if it suits your organization.
+Setup Conditional Access where possible, change the frequency of prompts from every day to every 7 days if it suits your organisation.

 M365 Authentication app for Microsoft Services